CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-5_software-process-assessment.md

 - Limit total number of items requiring action to 10
 - Assessment team should clearly explain the rationale for implementation priority

+**Typical final report outline**

+1) Summary and conclusions: executive summary of findings and recommendations
+2) The assessment: assessment background and description of assessment process
+3) Site status: description of site status (issues)
+4) Key findings: brief description of each finding
+5) Recommendations: description of recommendations in priority order
+6) Appendices: Assessment agreement, cross-reference of findings and recommendations

 ### Action plans

 - Prepared by the **local site organization** under guidance of assessment team member named for this purpose